Health Encyclopedia

 H. Pylori Infection with Peptic Ulcer

 Many people have H. pylori in their bodies.
 Most of the time, it causes no problems.
-In some people, though, the H. pylori infection causes irritation of the stomach lining.
+In some people, though, the H. pylori infection irritates the stomach lining.
 This may make the lining more likely to be damaged by normal stomach acids.
 H. pylori may also increase the amount of acid in the stomach.
 It is not clear why this infection leads to problems in some people and not in others.

 Tests may be done to check for H. pylori infection.
 These include a blood test, a breath test, and a stool test.
 In some cases, a test called endoscopy may be done.
 During this test, a thin, lighted tube is put into the mouth and down the throat.
 The healthcare provider can look at the esophagus, stomach, and duodenum through this tube.
 During this test, a tiny sample of stomach lining (biopsy) may be taken and tested for H. pylori.